USEPA/WNTR/documentation/resilience.rst

                                           Water Networks II [SOKZ12]_.
                                           Default values can be included in the calculation.
                                           Network cost can be computed
-                                          using the :class:`~wntr.metrics.economic.cost` method.
+                                          using the :class:`~wntr.metrics.economic.annual_network_cost` method.

    Greenhouse gas emissions               Greenhouse gas emissions is the annual emissions associated with pipes based on equations from the Battle of Water Networks II [SOKZ12]_.
                                           Default values can be included in the calculation.
                                           Greenhouse gas emissions can be computed
-                                          using the :class:`~wntr.metrics.economic.ghg_emissions` method.
+                                          using the :class:`~wntr.metrics.economic.annual_ghg_emissions` method.

-   Pump operating energy and cost         The energy and cost required to operate a pump can be computed using the :class:`~wntr.metrics.economic.pump_energy` method.
-This
+   Pump operating energy and cost         The energy and cost required to operate a pump can be computed using the :class:`~wntr.metrics.economic.pump_energy` and
+                                          :class:`~wntr.metrics.economic.pump_cost` methods.
+These
-                                          uses the flowrates and pressures from simulation results to compute pump energy and cost.
+                                          use the flowrates and pressures from simulation results to compute pump energy and cost.
    =====================================  ================================================================================================================================================